kjrm/personal-website/_posts/2020-06-30-BURNOUT CITY.md

 Of course, cities are not inevitably and categorically deleterious to wellbeing and effective livelihood.
 However, it has long been known that we often make choices contra to our wellbeing, especially when we are bombarded with the glittering images of mass media which have their own agenda.
 The city is more than a landscape of economic opportunities.
 It is a cultural emergent, casting its light to the world through music, movies, and other electronic and digital media.
 As Louis Wirth put it, &quot;the city … must recruit its migrants from other cities, the countryside, and … from other countries&quot; [46].
 One group of researchers takes a behavioural science approach to the study of location decisions.
 They suggest that &quot;outcomes and experiences of urban life compare poorly with the overoptimistic expectations of many newcomers&quot;, and that this is due to certain biases, heuristics, and cognitive limitations in our appraisal and decision-making [47].
 There has been a growing concern that urbanization is no longer associated with social mobility [48].
 Despite this, people continue to take the gamble.

 Inequality&#39;s geographic manifestations have been studied and documented in reports such as David Hulchanski&#39;s _The Three Cities Within Toronto_.
 The 35 years between 1970 and 2005 saw the population of the City of Toronto double from approximately 2.5M to approximately 5M people.
 Hulchanski showed that, during this time, the &quot;middle-income area of the city shrank dramatically&quot;, explaining further that &quot;It is not the case that middle-income people in the city have simply moved to the outer suburbs …, since the trends are largely the same in those areas too [49].
-Figure 2 below is taken from his report.
+Figure 3 below is taken from his report.
 The colours represent neighbourhoods where the average incomes are 20% less than (red), 20% more than (blue), and within 20% of, the Toronto Metropolitan Area average income.
 His succession of maps shows a city catching fire.

 <figure style="text-align: center">
   <img src="/assets/blogImages/The Three Cities Within Toronto Figure.jpg" alt="The Three Cities Within Toronto" style="max-width: 700px; width: 100%">
-  <figcaption><i>Average Individual Income, City of Toronto, Relative to the Toronto CMA, 1970-2005 (source: Hulchanski, 2007)</i></figcaption>
+  <figcaption><i>Figure 3 - Average Individual Income, City of Toronto, Relative to the Toronto CMA, 1970-2005 (source: Hulchanski, 2007)</i></figcaption>
 </figure>

 A song featured in the 1973 movie _Walking Tall_ may have captured the sentiment of many [50]: